rjsears/Fish_Tank_Monitor_and_Control/README.md

   <li>Kelvin (m, r)</li>
 </ul>

-The system is also designed for the manual entry of the following:
+The system is also designed to allow manual entry of the following parameters:
 <ul>
   <li>GH (r)</li>
   <li>KH (r)</li>